What happened that day?

 1940 100,000 welcome home HMS Achilles crew

 The German pocket battleship (heavy cruiser) Admiral Graf Spee had been commerce raiding in the Atlantic and Indian Oceans since the start of the war in September.
-On 13 December 1939 it was intercepted by three Royal Navy cruisers, Exeter, Ajax and Achilles, off South America's River Plate estuary.
-The Exeter was severely damaged and forced to retire.
-The Ajax and Achilles also suffered hits but managed to shadow the Graf Spee as it sought refuge in Montevideo, the capital of neutral Uruguay.
+On 13 December it was intercepted by three Royal Navy cruisers, Exeter, Ajax and Achilles, off South America’s River Plate estuary.
+The Exeter was severely damaged and forced to retire from the battle.
+The Ajax and Achilles also suffered hits but shadowed the Graf Spee as it sought refuge in Montevideo, the capital of neutral Uruguay.

-While his ship undertook repairs in Montevideo, the Graf Spee's captain, Hans Langsdorff, believed that the British were assembling an overwhelming force to prevent any escape.
-Rather than put his men at risk, he made the decision to destroy his own ship.
-On 17 December, after its crew was taken off, the Graf Spee was scuttled in the shallow estuary.
-Langsdorff committed suicide several days later.
+While his ship was repaired in Montevideo, the Graf Spee’s captain, Hans Langsdorff, believed that the British were assembling an overwhelming force to prevent an escape.
+Rather than put his men at risk, he decided to destroy his ship.
+On 17 December, after its crew had been taken off, the Graf Spee was scuttled in the shallow estuary.
+Langsdorff committed suicide threedays later.

-The Achilles and its crew were treated like heroes when they returned to New Zealand in February 1940, and parades in Auckland and Wellington (on 2 April) attracted huge crowds.
+The crew of the Achilles were hailed as heroes when they returned to New Zealand in February 1940.
+Parades in Auckland and Wellington (on 2 April) drew huge crowds.

 First step in creation of Fiordland National Park